Parent’s Handbook to Skibidi Toilet: Exploring Meaning and Impact

 Credit: youtube.com/@DaFuqBoom

-“Skibidi Toilet” is an animated series available on YouTube, featured on the channel of user DaFuq!?Boom!, known in real life as Alexey Gerasimov.
+“Skibidi Toilet” is an animated series available on YouTube and YouTube Shorts, featured on the channel of user DaFuq!?Boom!, known in real life as Alexey Gerasimov.
 Alexey is a student at the Moscow People’s Friendship University (RUDN).

-The first video was created by Gerasimov as a joke, but the clip, which was released in February 2023, went viral, prompting him to continue the series.
+Alexey Gerasimov created the first video as a joke, but the clip, which was released in February 2023, went viral, prompting him to continue the series.

 What is the Skibidi Toilet Series About?
 Show Background